• Skip to primary navigation

 • shall, should

-• SEE FULL LESSON ON GOLDEN RULES OF QUESTION TAG
+✅ SEE THE FULL LESSON ON BASIC RULES OF QUESTION TAGS

 Creating question tag with auxiliary verb